 Leaving the county was another "bribe event," but I wasn't going to play the game.
 I had purchased a bong for a dollar in the countryside where many were made.
 At the airport, I was stopped and told that I had a historical piece and had to pay a fine to which I answered that it was not, and I walked away.
 I got to the gate and was paged back.
-After the second exchange, the guard took my passport for safekeeing.
+After the second exchange, the guard took my passport for safekeeping.
 I think not.
 The last time, I hurried back to my passport to grab it because it was time to board the plane.
 Once on board, I watched out the window for customs, but nobody came.
 The game was finished.

 The next year, the college said we didn't have enough students for the trip, so I decided we would go anyway.
 And each trip after, I became more involved with the beauty of the country, which is about the same size as California.
 Over the years, more friends joined Laura and me on trips, donating funds, and sponsoring children.
 One man, who had just retired as a teacher, helped two young girls.
-This year he went to the wed-

-This year he went to the wedding of one, and he was al-
+This year he went to the wedding of one, and he was already grandfather to the other girl's child.
+He said these girls saved his life by giving him a family he never had.